turnhub/flow_runner/README.md

 | 4 | SmartDevices.LocationResponse | No | TBD
 | 4 | SmartDevices.PhotoResponse | No | TBD

-# How to use API
+# How to use the API

-# What is a context.
+# What is a Context.

-# What is an output.
+# What is an Output.